Calculate difference hash (perceptual hash) for a given image, useful for detecting duplicates

 The library defaults to producing a size 8 dhash, but you can override this easily by passing size=N as a keyword argument to most functions.
 For example, you can produce a more accurate (but slower to work with) dhash of 512 bits by specifying size=16.

-I’ve found that the dhash is great for detecting near duplicates (at Jetsetter we find dupes using a size 8 dhash with a maximum delta of 2 bits).
+I’ve found that dhash is great for detecting near duplicates (we found dupes using a size 8 dhash with a maximum delta of 2 bits).
 But because of the simplicity of the algorithm, it’s not great at finding similar images or duplicate-but-cropped images – you’d need a more sophisticated image fingerprint if you want that.
 However, the dhash is good for finding exact duplicates and near duplicates, for example, the same image with slightly altered lighting, a few pixels of cropping, or very light photoshopping.

 To use the dhash library, you need either the wand ImageMagick binding or the Pillow (PIL) library installed.
 Pick one and stick with it – they will produce slightly different dhash values due to differences in their grayscale conversion and resizing algorithms.